Skip to content

 const runner = new PostgresTenantMigrationRunner(driver, {

-sourceSchema: "public", // Replicate table structure from this schema
+sourceSchema: "public", // copy table structure from here

 });